DAP (Scabbard) from history to the present day!!

 Everything you need to know about the DAP (khukuri scabbard/sheath)

 - prepared by Saroj Lama Tamang (SLT), founder and MD of KHHI nepal

 DAP as we know ... this subject may be of basic knowledge to the experts but would certainly come handy to the newbies.
 DAP or the scabbard/sheath/cover of the khukuri; is probably the most underrated thing in a khukuri set.
 A subject that has always been in the shadow of the khukuri and its dominant image.
 Here, we are trying to bring out the key topics of the Dap like its probable history, development, people behind it, various types, usage, and making, etc in brief.
 It also includes related daps you can purchase from us presently.
 We hope you’d enjoy and get to learn something about Dap, its importance, and its existence.
 Thank you for your time.

 DAP is a typical local Nepalese term used particularly for a khukuri scabbard or sheath.
 Obviously, the word came along after the khukuri.
 It is pronounced as “da-ap” and is a noun.
 Many people also call it “DAB” or simply “KHOL”, the later being a general term for a cover of any sharp edged knife.

 DAP Makers: (PEOPLE behind the scene ) … the people who make the scabbard are called “Sarkis” but it is also a general speaking term for people who does leather works.
-There is no specific term used for Khukuri dap maker like we have for the khukuri as “Kami”.
-These people are mostly Hindus and are minority, and fall under the so-called low caste system of the social caste division.
+There is no specific term used for DAP maker as we have for the khukuri as “Kami”.
+These people are mostly Hindu minorities and fall under the so-called low caste system of the social caste division.
 They are believed to have come from the Northern part of India dating back to as far as the ancient civilization.

 Brief history, background, development, and carriage...